novatorem/plan/src/routes/04-data/content.md

 ## Triangulation

-Employing different techniques to answer the same question
+It is the act of employing different techniques to answer the same question.
+That way, false data can be identified and discarded.
+If an incentive was provided for answering questions, bad faith actors might pick out random responses in order to complete the process as quickly as possible.

 ## Pilot testing